 Created by Macromedia (currently Adobe), Real-Time Messaging Protocol ensures adaptive bitrate streaming (ABS).
 When the bandwidth changes, the video quality automatically tunes up to it.
 RTMP is based on Transmission Control Protocol (TCP) which prioritizes maintenance of stable connection and low latency.
 Regarding the type of content, RTMP allows transmitting both prerecorded and live media data and text information.

-Moreover, RTMP can be used not only for mobile streaming.
-RTMP server can send media data both to web applications as well as to mobile devices.
+Moreover, the RTMP protocol can be used not only for mobile streaming.
+RTMP server for Android can send media data both to web applications as well as to mobile devices.

 It is most often praised for the following advantages it provides: